abhishekarya1/Hash-Define-myNotes/content/competitive-programming/maths/_index.md

 # Maths for CP

-A collection of useful concepts and code algorithms for CP Maths.
+A collection of useful maths concepts and algorithms.

 ### References
 <center>[GeeksforGeeks](https://www.geeksforgeeks.org/mathematical-algorithms/)</center>